lovela-metro/proof-of-concept/README.md

 + June 9th
 Some goals for Saturday 6/9/2018  meeting

-some ideas on how we can make the traveling route to work http://geekonjava.blogspot.com/2016/05/demo-animated-moving-marker-on-google.html
+some ideas on how we can make the
+traveling route to work
+http://geekonjava.blogspot.com/2016/05/demo-animated-moving-marker-on-google.html

-Rails back end
+## Rails back end

-1 - Create API Rest end point
+1. Create API Rest end point
-    GET to retrieve GPS points to draw markers on Gmap vue json object should look like :
+    `GET` to retrieve GPS points to draw markers on Gmap vue
+	JSON Object should look like:
-	{position: {lat: 10.0, lng: 10.0}}
+	`{position: {lat: 10.0, lng: 10.0}}`

-2 - create on the db backend a table of gps points with lat and long entries
+2. Create on the db backend a table of gps points with lat and long entries

-3 - lets focus on one of the metro lines , maybe the red line ?
+3. Let's focus on one of the metro lines , maybe the red line?
-     - do we have a pic of every station along the route ?
+     - Do we have a pic of every station along the route?
-     - do we have the gps locations of every station  ?
+     - Do we have the gps locations of every station?
-     - we will need a table on our end to keep that info
+     - We will need a table on our end to keep that info

-Vue side
+## Vue side

-2 - Implement Axio ( http resources on the current code )
+Implement Axios ( http resources on the current code )
-    to use the rails backend API
+    to use the Rails backend API

 ---